Code Sample: Vector Add – An Intel® oneAPI DPC++/C++ Compiler Example

 Create Buffers

 This implementation demonstrates two ways to create buffers.
-Either pass a reference to a C++ container to the buffer constructor or pass both a pointer and a size as arguments to the buffer constructor.
+Either pass a reference to a C++ container to the buffer constructor or pass a pointer and a size as arguments to the buffer constructor.
 The first option is useful when your data is in C++/STL containers.
 The second option is useful when the data is in regular C/C++ arrays and vectors, for example:

 // Create buffers that hold the data shared between the host and the devices.